AP Source: Wentz needs time to think about future in Philly

-PHILADELPHIA (AP) — Carson Wentz needs time away to think about his future with the Philadelphia Eagles and is hopeful it won’t end in a divorce, a person familiar with the situation told The Associated Press on Tuesday.
+PHILADELPHIA (AP) — A person familiar with the situation told The Associated Press on Tuesday Carson Wentz needs time away to think about his future with the Philadelphia Eagles and is hopeful it won’t end in a divorce.

 Wentz was benched for the final four games of the worst season of his five-year career and was inactive Sunday in a loss to Washington.
 He hasn’t spoken to reporters since Dec.
 6.